 International flights arrive at Melbourne's Tullamarine Airport, 22 kilometres north west of the city.
 A taxi from there to the city centre is inexpensive.
 Alternatively, there is a regular bus service.

-Melbourne's parks, beaches and open spaces make it pleasurable city to walk around.
+Melbourne's parks, beaches and open spaces make it a pleasurable city to walk around.
 Everything is quite spread out, but the city's cheap and convenient tram system makes getting about easy.
 There are several stops near the Albert Park circuit, which is two kilometres south of the city centre.

 If hiring a car, don't forget to pay the automatic motorway toll, and have plenty of coins handy as most inner city parking is metered.